-The project concerns internationalization of SMEs; key issue related to the development of this sector of enterprises on a global scale, occurring in EU countries, is weakness of companies due to the requirement of incurring high investment expenditures and uncertainty of achieving the expected level of investment effectiveness.
+The project concerns the internationalization of SMEs; the key issue related to the development of this sector of enterprises on a global scale, occurring in EU countries, is the weakness of companies due to the requirement of incurring high investment expenditures and uncertainty of achieving the expected level of investment effectiveness.

-Regions can help solve these problems by supporting internationalization of SMEs on the basis of their own international relations, which each of them creates and maintains, and with the use of territorial links.
-The COMPETE IN project concerns internationalization of SMEs; key issue related to the development of this sector of enterprises on a global scale, occurring in European Union countries, is weakness of companies – especially due to the requirement of incurring high investment expenditures and uncertainty of achieving the expected level of investment effectiveness.
+Regions can help solve these problems by supporting the internationalization of SMEs based on their international relations, which each of them creates and maintains, and with the use of territorial links.
+The COMPETE IN project concerns the internationalization of SMEs; the key issue related to the development of this sector of enterprises on a global scale, occurring in European Union countries, is the weakness of companies – especially due to the requirement of incurring high investment expenditures and uncertainty of achieving the expected level of investment effectiveness.

-Purpose of the COMPETE IN project is to improve regional policy within the scope of internationalization with the use of a new territorial approach in order to support activities and involvement of SMEs in actions on the international market.
+Purpose of the COMPETE IN project is to improve regional policy within the scope of internationalization with the use of a new territorial approach to support activities and involvement of SMEs inactions on the international market.

-This project implements a new methodology: approach to internationalization will not be addressed directly to SMEs, but through orientation towards regional systems of outstanding competences, bearing in mind that the main objective is to support activities of SMEs
+This project implements a new methodology: an approach to internationalization will not be addressed directly to SMEs, but thorough orientation towards regional systems of outstanding competences, bearing in mind that the main objective is to support activities of SMEs

-This results in a completely new approach, which assumes that cities and regions are catalysts for internationalization processes, because – as administration entities – they play an active role among local and regional stakeholders due to the fact that it is not individual companies, only regions that are becoming players on international markets.
+This results in a completely new approach, which assumes that cities and regions are catalysts for internationalization processes, because – as administration entities – they play an active role among local and regional stakeholders since it is not individual companies, only regions that are becoming players on international markets.

-Main results of the project are focused on improving policies created by regions in order to build a regional internationalization system and support cooperation processes at the local level among all significant stakeholders: SMEs, universities, economic and professional self-governments as well as city authorities.
+The main results of the project are focused on improving policies created by regions to build a regional internationalization system and support cooperation processes at the local level among all significant stakeholders: SMEs, universities, economic and professional self-governments as well as city authorities.

 I. Lead partner

 - IVACE Institute of Entrepreneurship and Competitiveness, Valencia – Spain,